 - Maybe you wake up with a feeling of anxiousness in the pit of your stomach or full of dread on the day you have to work with that client.
 If you feel this way you are unlikely to be giving them what they need.
 Ultimately this is your business you do have a choice to just end the relationship and let them go.

-- If it is impacting on your other clients.
-If it’s in a group this persons attitude could be causing other members to become demotivated or negative.
-Or indirectly because the emotional impact is causing you to be less effective and it’s impacting on the quality of your work.
+- If it is impacting your other clients.
+If it’s in a group this person’s attitude could be causing other members to become demotivated or negative.
+Or indirectly because the emotional impact is causing you to be less effective and it’s impacting the quality of your work.

-- And of course clients who don’t pay you or continually cancel or reschedule sessions without valid reason need to be shown the door.
-This should really go without saying and is about getting very clear on your payment process, guidelines and legal terms.
-And having the self-respect to stand by them.
+- And of course, clients who don’t pay you or continually cancel or reschedule sessions without valid reason need to be shown the door, no question.
+This should really go without saying and is about getting very clear on your payment process, guidelines, and legal terms as well as having the self-respect to stand by them.

-And of course you won’t always get it right.
-There has definitely been more than one occasion where my NOT firing a client was a due to weakness on my part because I was avoiding conflict or confrontation – but in the end this didn’t serve them or me.
+You may not always get it right.
+There has also been one clear occasion where my NOT firing a client was due to weakness on my part because I was avoiding conflict or confrontation – and in the end, this didn’t serve them or me.

 What about you?
 Do you have a client that you know you should fire today for the sake of your peace of mind and for the other clients you are serving?

 Or do you have a client you have fired in the past but on reflection you know you could have done more to support them, and grow as a practitioner in the process instead?

 I’d love to hear from you.
 Let me know in the comments below – I always read them all.